fabridigua/hciContactsManager/Installation Guide.md

 > npm install -g cordova

-Then you can compile the project (you need the [Android SDK](https://developer.android.com/studio/index.html)), moving in "qr_contacts_mgr" directory and lanching this command:
+Then you can compile the project (you need the [Android SDK](https://developer.android.com/studio/index.html)), moving in "qr_contacts_mgr" directory (you need to unzip it before) and lanching this command:

 > cordova run android